NCAR/DART/guide/history/Jamaica_release.rst

 .. attention::

-   Jamaica is a prior release of DART.
+   **Jamaica** was released in April of 2007.
 Its source code is available via the `DART repository on Github <https://github.com/NCAR/DART/tree/Jamaica>`__.
 This documentation is preserved merely for reference.
 See the `DART homepage <https://dart.ucar.edu/>`__ to learn about the latest release.